Fade it Like a Pro - How to Hit a Fade (It's Simple)

 If you're looking to learn how to hit a fade, making adjustments to both your setup and swing can be beneficial.
 The easiest way to change your swing path is to do it by adjusting your setup.
 Move the ball slightly forward in your stance (this will usually move your swing path at impact farther left (right for lefties) and aim left of the target with your feet and shoulders.
 Furthermore, practice maintaining a slightly open clubface relative to your swing path at impact to achieve the desired left-to-right ball flight.
 By making these adjustments to both your setup and swing technique, you can increase your chances of hitting a controlled fade shot.
 Remember, consistent practice and experimentation will help you find the adjustments that work best for your game.

-How do I learn how to hit a fade?
+How do I learn how to hit a fade in golf?

 Once you understand the basic ideas outlined above in the article, it's all about practice.
 Make sure you allocate a few minutes every range session toward emphasizing your out-to-in swing path and ensuring that your ball is starting left (right for lefties) of your target.
 If you're still having trouble, consider moving the ball farther forward in your stance and aiming farther left with your feet (opposite for lefties).
 It's important to exaggerate this if needed.
 If you're still having trouble with learning how to hit a fade, make sure you're getting your pressure and weight to your lead side well before impact.